-A fee of \$5 will be charged day students, and \$1 for evening students, who have not completed registration, classification, and payment of fees before the class work begins in the college in which they are registered.
+A fee of \$5 will be charged day students, and \$1 for evening students, who have not completed registration, classification, and payment of fees before the closing time of registration in the college in which they are registered.
 The late fee for summer session students is \$5.

-The dates on which this fee will first be payable each semester, 1945-46, are as follows:
+The dates on which this fee will first be payable each semester, 1946-47, are as follows:

-First Semester:

-Monday, September 24, for Day, and October 1 for Evening Session.
+First Semester: Monday, September 23, for Day and September 30 for Evening Session.

-Second Semester:

-Monday, February 11 for Day Session.
-Monday, February 18 for Evening Session.
-1945 Summer Session:
+Second Semester: Monday, February 10 for Day Session.
+Monday, February 17 for Evening Session.

+1946 Summer Session: June 17.